 The writer and the witch fell in love.

-The witch moved in, which strained their relationship at first, as it usually does—but even more so in this case given the size of the writer’s house.
-He felt self-conscious about his strangeness—which is to say, he felt young again.
-With gold he had saved over the years, he paid the woodcutter’s great-grandson to build a sprawling addition, with space for a closet, a kitchen and a witch’s workshop.
+The witch moved in, which strained their relationship at first, as it usually does, but even more so in this case given the size of the writer’s house.
+He felt self-conscious about his strangeness, which is to say, he felt young again.
+With gold he had saved over the years, he paid the woodcutter’s great-grandson to build a sprawling addition, with space for a closet, a kitchen, and a witch’s workshop.

-The witch looked away, and said softly: “I cursed you with rock and ice.
+The witch looked away.
+Softly, she said, “I cursed you with rock and ice.
 It cannot be undone.”

 She made the writer realize he had been much lonelier than he’d been willing to admit, there where the river met the road, just beyond the bridge.

 The writer’s son was playing with snails on the bank of the river, within sight of the house.
 The boy was very small, not even two years old.

 There was a dark shape in the river.
 At first, the writer thought it was a fish, but it didn’t move like a fish.
 It was angling straight for his son.
 The writer called out to him, but the boy didn’t hear.
 The air was thick with the smell of decay.

 The shape was closer now, and it lifted up out of the water to show a leering serpent’s head, with glossy black pits for eyes.